-Relearning math concept with reflections on course readings (25%) Student can demonstrate a robust understanding of their relearning/unpacking a math concept with excellent (meaningful) references to the course readings or resources that are Student demonstrates a good understanding of course readings about mathematical thinking, learning and teaching.
-Moderate references made with meaningful connections to the Student is still developing an understanding of the course readings regarding mathematical thinking, learning and teaching.
-Minimal references are made that have meaningful Student does not understand the course readings regarding mathematics thinking, learning and teaching.
-No meaningful references are made regarding their work. specifically related to mathematics thinking, teaching and learning. student's work. connections to the student's work.
-Correct citations of course readings and other resources (15%) The references are properly cited in APA 7 th edition.
+from this math work.
+Correct citations of course readings and other resources (10%) The references are properly cited in APA 7 th edition.
 There are one to two mistake(s) found in the APA 7 references (e.g. missing comma, period, italics, etc.).
 There are three to four mistakes in the APA 7 references.
 There are more than four mistakes in the APA 7 reference list.
-Organization and Presentation Clarity (15%) Students' presentation of mathematical learning is easy to follow (has a beginning, middle, end, and future considerations for mathematics learning and teaching).
+Organization and Presentation Clarity (10%) Students' presentation of mathematical learning is easy to follow (has a beginning, middle, end, and future considerations for mathematics learning and teaching).
 Students' presentation of mathematical learning has some key points, sections of work may lack clarity or relatability to the course readings.
 Students' presentation of mathematical learning is difficult to understand and does not present a progression of developing a deeper understanding of the mathematical concept.
 Student is unable to present a coherent demonstration of work and learning.
-Addressing Future Applications for the Mathematical Knowledge Learned and Presented in this Assignment (15%) Student clearly articulates how (such as what grade or specific learning outcomes) their new mathematical knowledge can be used for the future work of teaching.
+Addressing Future Applications for the Mathematical Knowledge Learned and Presented in this Assignment (10%) Student clearly articulates how (such as what grade or specific learning outcomes) their new mathematical knowledge can be used for the future work of teaching.
 Student communicates some insight about how their new mathematical knowledge can be applied in their future work of teaching.
 Student is still developing an understanding about how new mathematical understandings from relearning a math concept can assist their future work of teaching.
 Student does not mention any future applications of their presented mathematical knowledge.
+Informal sharing of a mathematical insight(s) gained from your mathematics work (10%) Student is well prepared and shares a sample of learning that will benefit the collective.
+Clear communication/pre sentation of insight/activity/man ipulative benefits the collective.
+Student shares a sample of learning.
+Student is mostly prepared with clear communicatio n/presentation of insight and/or material.
+Student shares a sample of learning but lacks insight that can benefit the collective.
+Student is mostly prepared for sharing a sample of work for the collective.
+Student does not share any learning insight that benefits the collective.
+Student does not clearly communicate/present insight in a manner that benefits the collective.